 In fact, I give you lots of information that will help with that.

-The video features the Instant Pot Duo but it will be very similar for any of the other models as the mechanics will be the same so the maintenance is the same too.
+But it will be very similar for any of the other models as the mechanics will be the same so the maintenance is the same too.

 However, if you get stuck, just give me a shout in the comments or over on my Pressure Cooking UK with Feisty Tapas group.